 The night was cold, but not so bad if well covered.
 Our shelter worked out very well.

-We slept kind of comfortably; I doubt we got deep sleep but still managed to rest the whole night.
+We slept kind of comfortably; I doubt we got deep sleep but still we managed to rest the whole night.

 The train stopped about five times in the whole journey.